CSCC012023/final-project-s23-citrus/doc/sprint1/iteration-1.plan.md

 # Citrus

- > _Note:_ This document is meant to be written during (or shortly after) your initial planning meeting.
- > It does not really make sense for you to edit this document much (if at all) while working on the project - Instead, at the end of the planning phase, you can refer back to this document and decide which parts of your plan you are happy with and which parts you would like to change.

 ## Iteration 1

  * Start date: June 5th, 2023
  * End date: June 14th, 2023

 ## Process

-_This entire section is optional.
-Note that you will have to fill it out and more for the next 3 deliverables so it's good to start soon and get feedback._

 #### Roles & responsibilities